-When you're using SharePoint Online, you can add a link in a document library to an item that is located outside the document library.
+When you're using SharePoint Online or SharePoint Server 2019, you can add a link in a document library to an item that is located outside the document library.
 For example, you can add a link to a file or folder located in a different document library, site, or even an external website.
 When you add a link in a document library, the link shows up in the list of items in that library.

-This feature isn't available in classic SharePoint experience or on-premises versions of SharePoint.
+This feature isn't available in classic SharePoint experience or SharePoint 2016 server or earlier.

 To find the version of SharePoint that you're using, see Which version of SharePoint am I using?